 Guide to Lagonglong

-The municipality of Lagonglong is a 5th-class town in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
-It consists of 10 barangay with the following names: Banglay, Dampil, Gaston, Kabulawan, Kauswagan, Lumbo, Manaol, Poblacion, Tabok, and Umagos.
+The municipality of Lagonglong is located in the 1st district of Misamis Oriental province, in Northern Mindanao, Philippines.
+It consists of 10 barangays with the following names: Banglay, Dampil, Gaston, Kabulawan, Kauswagan, Lumbo, Manaol, Poblacion, Tabok, and Umagos.

 Experience Rural Paradise in Quezon, Bukidnon, Philippines